Time Past: Earth Processes and Human History

 Students will learn the methods and practices of archaeology, focusing on the history of the Pacific Northwest region.
 Data collection and analysis using quantitative methods will be integrated with the theory and Excel will be used for analyzing and displaying data.
 Seminar readings will focus on topics relevant to the program, and regular assessment of learning will take place through quizzes and seminar papers.
 Field trips will provide opportunities to observe geologic features and artifacts, including a multi-day field trip around the Olympic Peninsula, day-trips to the Burke Museum in Seattle and the Qwu?gwes archaeological site.
 The program will include multiple modes of teaching so that students can gain an understanding of the foundations of geology and archaeology; become more responsible for their work; improve their collaboration and communication skills; and enhance integrative, independent, and critical thinking.

-science, social science, geology, and archaeology.
+This offering will prepare you for careers and advanced study in: science, social science, geology, and archaeology.

 Monday 9 – 12 Lecture & Workshop